ParadoxGameConverters/commonItems/README.md

  * Can pass a paradox-style string specifying the date, and if this is an AUC (years after the founding of Rome, used in Imperator) format date or not

 ##### Comparison
-Dates can be compared using all the standard comperators.
+Dates can be compared using all the standard comparators.
 Additionally, the difference between two dates (in years) can be found.

 ##### Modification
 Dates can be increased by months or years, and can be decreased by years.
 In all cases thse must be whole-number changes to months or years.